JohnathanCavitt/discord-bot/README.md

 # discord-bot
-A discord bot with a few commands.
+A discord bot with a few commands.\n

-.patch: Gives a summary of newest LoL patch notes.
-.opgg: Links the opgg of the name entered.
+.patch: Gives a summary of newest LoL patch notes.\n .opgg: Links the opgg of the name entered.\n
-.steam: Links game and price of the game entered.
-.ping: Shows response time of the bot.
+.steam: Links game and price of the game entered.\n .ping: Shows response time of the bot.\n
-.commands: gives a list of commands.
+.commands: gives a list of commands.\n